project-ida/notes/Deep strong coupling.md

 J_- |n, N/2, -N/2 +1\rangle  = \sqrt{N}|n, N/2, -N/2\rangle
 $$

-For this singe de-excitation the coupling terms also gets enhanced by  $\sqrt{N}$ .
+For this singe de-excitation the coupling term also gets enhanced by  $\sqrt{N}$ .
 This is more surprising because the rate of emission  (which go as the square of the coupling) to be enhanced by $N$ even though there is only a single excitation.

 For the case of **50% excitation**, $m=0$: